hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 echo file_get_contents('/var/www/html/images/' . $path);
 ?>
 ```
-It first looks for 'bad words' inside the path parametr, and exitst if it contains any.
-If it doesn't, it will URL decode the path and return the file.
+It first looks for 'bad words' inside the path parametr and exits if it contains any of them.
+It will URL decode the path and return the file if it doesn't.
 The issue is that PHP URL decodes the elements in `$_GET` [automatically](https://www.php.net/manual/en/function.urldecode.php#refsect1-function.urldecode-notes).
-So when i sent the application a double URL encoded payload, PHP applied the first decoding, but `$path` was still URL encoded once, therfore it lookd like this '%20%35....' and the check for bad words passed.
+So when i sent the application a double URL encoded payload, PHP applied the first decoding, but `$path` was still URL encoded once.
+Therefore it looked like this '%20%35....' and the check for bad words passed.
 But then the second decoding was applied, and `$path` was in plain text form appended to the file path.
-To fix this we can:
+To fix this, we can:
 - Perform the URL decoding (if necessary) before checking for LFI attacks or
 - don't do the decoding at all since PHP decoded the request on its own.